Religion in Macau

 Statue of Guan Yin, the goddess of mercy, in Macau.

 The Na Tcha Temple of the Centre of Macau, behind the Ruins of St. Paul's.
 It is dedicated to the deity Nezha.

 Religion in Macau is represented predominantly by Buddhism and Chinese folk religions.
 During the period in which the city was under Portuguese rule (1557–1999) the Catholic Church became one of the dominant faiths, but nowadays it has greatly declined.

 Macau Basic Law guarantees freedom of religion and the residents of Macau have the right to practice a religion of their choice.
 Based on Article 3:34, "the people in Macau are free to participate in religious activities and to preach as they wish".
 In Article 3:120, "the Macau Special Administrative Region embraces the principle of freedom of religion and belief; the government will not interfere in the internal workings of a religious body or organization and the believers are free to maintain ties and to develop relationships with overseas religious organizations outside Macau".

-Religious organizations can found religious colleges or other schools, hospitals and welfare organizations in accordance with the law.
+Religious organizations can found in religious colleges or other schools, hospitals and welfare organizations in accordance with the law.
 Schools operated by religious institutions can teach their religion.
 Religious organizations have the right to use, handle, inherit and obtain financial contributions in accordance with the law.
 Their right to wealth is protected by the law.